vivianetrindade/vivianetrindadeportfolio/README.md

 # Viviane Trindade - Portfolio

 > This website was created to be my first potfolio.
 The portfolio is a way to show case the projects I worked on and to be able connect with possible employers.
+This website was deplyed using Render.

 ## TechStack
 * TypeScript